Verse by Verse Study of Romans 4:1-25

-Verse 3 asks the question, ‘What does Scripture say about Abraham?‘.
+Verse 3 asks the question, ‘What does Scripture say about Abraham?’.
 In this verse, Paul is referencing Genesis 15:6, which tells us that Abraham believed God, and so God counted him as righteous because of his faith.
 In Paul’s day, the Jewish teachers believed that Abraham was justified by his works, by keeping the law.
+Ancient writings of rabbis say, ‘We find that Abraham our father had performed the whole law before it was given, and Abraham was perfect in all his deeds with the Lord‘.
 They believed he lived a perfect life obeying God’s law.

 Moses was given God’s law over 1000 years after Abraham’s time.
 The Jewish rabbis believed that Abraham kept these laws by intuition, or by anticipation of the coming laws.
 But Genesis 15:6 clearly states that God counted Abraham righteous because of his faith, not works.